infojam-james/Test-Cases/Investigations/Opening-an-Investigation/investigations-4.md

 ##Preconditions
 + The tester must already be registered with an email address and password.
 + The tester must have health & safety system administrator permissions.
-+ The incident in question must have a Health & Safety Co-ordinator.
++ The Service/Team selected in the incident form must have a Health & Safety Co-ordinator.
 + The incident in question must not have a Status of 'Delete'.
 + An investigation has not previously been instigated for the incident in question.

 ##Assumptions
 + A supported browser is being used.
-+ The tester has access to the email inbox for the Health & Safety Co-ordinator of the incident in question.
++ The tester has access to the email inbox for the Health & Safety Co-ordinator of the Service/Team of the incident in question.

 ##Test Steps: